Competition Details

 • The Stulberg Competition is open to students of violin, viola, cello or double bass.

-• Current students of the 2023 Judges are not eligible to apply.
-Judges are Benjamin Beilman (violin), Anthony Elliott (cello), Jessie Montgomery (violin/composer).
+• Current students of the 2026 Judges are not eligible to apply.
+Judges are Suli Xue (violin), James Dunham (viola), and Anne Francis-Bayless (cello).

 About the Competition